What are futures and how do you trade them?

 Going long means that you are speculating on the value of a future increasing, and going short means that you are speculating on its value decreasing.

-If you think that the underlying price of an index, commodity or bond future will increase based on your own fundamental and technical analysis, then open a long position.
+If you think that the underlying price of an index or commodity future CFDs will increase based on your own fundamental and technical analysis, then open a long position.
 If instead, your analysis suggests that the underlying market price will fall, then open a short position.